Website Optimization: Top 10 Strategies to Improve Speed, UX, SEO + Tool Suggestions

-- Enable browser caching – plugins and applications are available to help browsers cache files downloaded from your server.
+- Leverage browser caching – plugins and applications are available to help browsers cache files downloaded from your server.
 This action improves the page speed of websites with a lot of static pages.

 - Optimize your images – feature high-quality visuals that take less time to load.

 Don’t forget about your host – the web hosting plan plays a vital role in your website speed.
 Luckily, Hostinger users can test a better plan without any commitment.
 We especially recommend doing this when you want to handle large traffic spikes and import large amounts of data faster.